exabrial/locksmith/readme.md

 Read passwords from the macOS Keychain during a Maven build.
 On remote machines, delegate to a forwarded socket agent.
 No plaintext passwords in `~/.m2/settings.xml`.

-Storing your password in `~/.m2/settings.xml` is a bad idea in the age of user-hostile software and creepy weirdos reading your files silently.
+Storing your passwords or GPLAT tokens in `~/.m2/settings.xml` is a bad idea in the age of user-hostile software and unfettered outbound internet access.

 ## Modules